ajalt/colormath/docs/usage.md

 #### Hue adjustment

-When interpolation in a cylindrical space like LCH<sub>ab</sub>, there are multiple ways to interpolate the hue (do you travel clockwise or counterclockwise around the circle?).
-[HueAdjustments] contains all the methods defined in the CSS standard.
-By default, [HueAdjustments.shorter] is used.
+When interpolating in a cylindrical space like LCH<sub>ab</sub>, there are multiple ways to interpolate the hue (do you travel clockwise or counterclockwise around the hue circle?).
+You can pick a strategy from [HueAdjustments], which contains all the methods defined in the CSS standard.
+By default, [HueAdjustments.shorter][shorter] is used.

 ```kotlin
 LCHab.interpolator {